 Unfortunately, work-related stress often has to do with the environment.
 When one person is feeling burnt out on your team, it can bring the whole team down.
 What can you do to create a less stress-inducing work environment?

-Ewww, right?
-However, it’s impossible to know what is wrong or how you can help a situation if you don’t know at the problem is.
+It’s impossible to know what is wrong or how you can help a situation if you don’t know at the problem is.
 Take an interest in the people you work with.
 Is there anything going on in their life that might be adding stress?
-Is a process or workflow just not working for and its making things difficult?
+Is a process or workflow just not working?

-Once you understand how your team is feeling, don’t disregard it!
-See what you can do to make things run smoother.
+Once you understand how your team is feeling, see what you can do to make things run smoother.

 Take Control Over Your Situation